 Overview.
 California counties administer numerous health and social service programs as the administrative agent of the State and pursuant to State law.
 Many of these programs have been either wholly or partially funded with State revenues which have been subject each year to the State budget and appropriation process.
-Over the last several years, State and federally mandated expenditures in justice, health and welfare have grown at a greater rate than the County's discretionary general-purpose revenues.

-The County is dependent upon the State for a significant portion of its revenues.
-In fiscal year 2018-19, State aid accounts for approximately 7.1% of General Fund revenues, and total State revenues (including State aid and other State revenues) account for approximately 25.2% of General Fund revenues.
-See "2018-19 County Budget" above.
+The County is dependent upon the State and federal funding for a significant portion of its revenues.
+In fiscal year 2020-21, State and federal funding accounts for approximately 33% and 12%, respectively, of General Fund revenues.
+See "2020-21 County Budget" above.